Posts Tagged ‘Bobby Puleo’

 Anyway, the same general concept can apply to this new phase of urban/weird spot/”creative”/cellar door skating we’re in right now, and bearded munchkin Bobby Puleo, who set the stage in La Luz way back in 2002.
 Even those who’ve had it up to here with the pivot fakie craze will tip their hats to Puleo, being as he’s the one who came up with a lot of these moves.

 Later on Oyola grinds some steps, Pat Steiner breezes some lines and Damien Smith wipes down an SUV with his black tee.
 Oh, and Dan Plunkett (I think it’s him) sails a big ollie out to nosestall to pop back in fakie on a bank-ledge, which is wild.
-Rich Adler rips and chooses good tricks to do but I have a hard time dealing with his midget style, sorry.
-He does hook up some pretty inspired music choices for the parts though.
+Rich Adler rips and chooses good tricks to do and hooks up some pretty inspired music choices for the parts though.

 The other anchor of the video is Jack Sabback who cranks his backside nollies and low-rides long nosegrinds and always seems to rotate into or out of tricks in the most eye-pleasing direction available.
 You know?
 He’s looking like a young Egon Spengler and skids the sickest nollie frontside noseslide pop-over to fakie.
 This is the part that myself and, I can only assume, billions of others have been awaiting since the Ipath promo a few years ago, and it satisfies through the final fucked-up switch frontside pop-shove it.